**UPDATED JUNE 2018**

 For the next step, just fill out all your contact details and payment information.

-Under “Account Plan”, I recommend choosing the Starter 36 Month plan.
+Under “package information”, I recommend choosing the 36 month plan.
 This allows you to get the cheapest plan per month, and you can cancel at anytime (you will get a refund on the remaining months left in your plan).

 You can decide if you would like to pay the additional charges for site backup or additional security, and uncheck anything you do not want.
 (You can also get these options added later if you wish.)

-Scroll down, enter your credit card information, ensure the box is checked to show that you agree to the Terms of Services and then click the green “Next” button at the bottom of the page.
+Enter your credit card information, ensure the box is checked to show that you agree to the Terms of Services and then click the green “Submit” button at the bottom of the page.

-You will then be brought to the Upgrades page – decide if you would like any of these upgrades (probably not), scroll down and hit “Complete”.
+You will then be brought to an offers page – decide if you would like any of these upgrades (probably not), and hit “No thanks”.

 The final (and most exciting) step is to install a beautiful new theme design.
 Once your theme is in place, you will be able to start writing your first post on your freshly minted site!